Street art: Europe

+Ostend, Belgium, hosts an international street art festival.
+The Crystal Ship invites street artists every year since 2016 to produce art inspired by its people, landscape, and heritage.

-Paris has an active street art scene that is home to artists such as Space Invader, Jef Aérosol, SP 38 and Zevs.
+Paris has a street art scene that is home to artists such as Space Invader, Jef Aérosol, SP 38 and Zevs.
 Some connect the origins of street art in France to Lettrism of the 1940s and Situationist slogans painted on the walls of Paris starting in the late 1950s.
 Nouveau realists of the 1960s, including Jacques de la Villeglé, Yves Klein and Arman interacted with public spaces but, like pop art, kept the traditional studio-gallery relationship.
-The 1962 street installation Rideau de Fer (Iron Curtain) by Christo and Jeanne-Claude is cited as an early example of unsanctioned street art.
 In the 1970s, the site-specific work of Daniel Buren appeared in the Paris subway.
 Blek le Rat and the Figuration Libre movement became active in the 1980s.
-The 13 arrondissement is actively promoting street art through the Street Art 13 project.
-That includes two remarkable frescos by D*Face from London: "Love will not tear us apart" and "Turncoat".
+The 13 arrondissement promotes street art through the Street Art 13 project.
+This includes two frescos by D*Face from London: "Love will not tear us apart" and "Turncoat".
 Between October 2014 and March 2015, Fondation EDF hosted Jérôme Catz's exhibition "#STREET ART, L'INNOVATION AU CŒUR D'UN MOUVEMENT", which featured new technologies integrated with pieces by artists including Shepard Fairey, JR, Zevz, and Mark Jenkins.
 The exhibition became the second most-visited exhibit at EDF since it opened in 1990.
 Street artist John Hamon's work primarily involves projecting or pasting a poster of his photograph above his name on buildings and monuments across the city.

-Street art on the Berlin Wall was continuous during the time Germany was divided, but street art in Berlin continued to thrive even after reunification and is home to street artists such as Thierry Noir Tavar Zawacki a.k.a.
+Street art on the Berlin Wall was continuous during the time Germany was divided, but street art in Berlin continued after reunification and is home to street artists such as Thierry Noir Tavar Zawacki a.k.a.
 ABOVE and SP 38.
-Post-communism, cheap rents, and ramshackle buildings gave rise to street art in areas such as Mitte, Prenzlauer Berg, Kreuzberg, and Friedrichshain.
-In 2016, StreetArtNews initiated an urban artwork in the name of Urban Nation Berlin, in which several famous artists participated.
+In 2016, StreetArtNews initiated an urban artwork in the name of Urban Nation Berlin, in which several artists participated.

 The second largest city in Estonia, Tartu, has been called the Estonian street art capital.
-While Tallinn has been against graffiti, Tartu is known for the street art festival Stencibility and for being home to a wide range of works from various artists.
+While Tallinn has been against graffiti, Tartu hosts the street art festival Stencibility.

 The street art scene in Greece has been active since the late 1980s but gained momentum in Athens leading up to the country's 2011 financial crisis, with a number of artists raising voices of resistance, creating allegorical works and social commentary in the historic city center and Exarhia district.
-The New York Times published a story about the crisis in relation to street art and art in general.
-Street art by Bleepsgr, whose work has been categorized as "artivism", can be found in neighborhoods such as Psiri.
+Street art by Bleepsgr, whose work has been categorized as "artivism", appears in neighborhoods such as Psiri.